Hey Kids (Start Here)

 Who are you?
 Young wanted to ask.
 Who could you be, if we let you?

-Before the Au Coeur op, before he saw Nick Rush descend a fire escape with the setting New York sun in his hair, it never would’ve occurred to Young that the guy had the kind of strength one could lean into.
+Before the Au Coeur op, before he saw Nick Rush descend a fire escape with the setting New York sun in his hair, it never would’ve occurred to Young that his neighbor had the kind of strength one could lean into.
 And Young had leaned into it, all during that mythic, mind-blowing dinner.
 But as he cast back, he realized it had always been there.
 It’d been there in the way the guy hadn’t caved during the LA foothold, but instead had driven him and Vala to Casper, Wyoming.
 It’d been there earlier still, maybe even from that first day, when the man had woken up in an unfamiliar apartment and made dinner for a USAF colonel on a fast track to a desk job.

-“Hotshot,” he rasped, “would it make any kind of sense to you if I—” he lost steam, understanding how little he knew, thinking of David with ash in his hair, thinking of Jackson weeping under the weight of all he couldn’t say.
+“Hotshot,” Young rasped, “would it make any kind of sense to you if I—” he lost steam, understanding how little he knew, thinking of David with ash in his hair, thinking of Jackson weeping under the weight of all he couldn’t say.

 God.

 Maybe he did understand.
 Maybe he knew more than Young did.
-Because—

-Young took the hit, shouldered his disappointment, and said, “you want to help me train up a handful of kids?
-I think we’re gonna need ‘em, before the world ends.”
+“You want to help me train up a handful of kids?”
+Young asked.
+“I think we’re gonna need ‘em, before the world ends.”

 “Thought you did math all day,” Young said.